Author

 From NASA's release today: NASA astronaut Jeanette Epps continues to prepare for an upcoming long duration mission aboard Starliner-1.
 NASA also has identified backup flight opportunities for Epps on the SpaceX Crew Dragon spacecraft for additional scheduling and resource flexibility.
 Epps has begun cross-training on the SpaceX Crew Dragon spacecraft to prepare for this possibility.
 Epps is expected to fly on SpaceX Crew-5 if an agreement with Roscosmos to fly cosmonaut Anna Kikina cannot be reached in time for the flight. |

-Gordon Eliot Reade Member Posts: 140 From: Palo Alto, Calif.
-Registered: Jun 2015
+Gordon Eliot Reade Member Posts: 261 From: California Registered: Jun 2015

 |